Requirements for public apps on Shopify

 Payments apps aren't permitted to do any of the following:

-- Use any Shopify APIs (including the Checkout API, Admin API, or Subscription APIs) other than the Payments Apps APIs, unless granted permission by Shopify.
+- Use any Shopify APIs (including the Checkout API, Admin API, or Subscription APIs) other than the Payments Apps APIs.

 - Store payment credentials for unapproved purposes.
 You can only use credentials for the original transaction or services approved by Shopify.